jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-17.md

 quarter.
-(h) Upon a finding by the ERC that a Distribution Utility which seeks to recover stranded contract costs has failed to comply with its mitigation obligation under Section 33 of the Act, the ERC may not allow the recovery of stranded contract costs: Provided, That if there is any fraud or misrepresentation by the Distribution Utility, the ERC may impose appropriate penalties in accordance with Section 46 of
+(h) Upon a finding by the ERC that a Distribution Utility which seeks to recover stranded contract costs has failed to comply with its mitigation obligation under Section 33 , the ERC may not allow the recovery of stranded contract costs: Provided, That if there is any fraud or misrepresentation by the Distribution Utility, the ERC may impose appropriate penalties in accordance with Section 46 of